 - How much stock do you really need to keep on hand at any given point?
 Think of stock sitting in your stockroom as dollars piled up on the floor that could be used for other things e.g. marketing to get the stuff out of the door quicker.

 - It’s so easy to get sucked into buying things in bulk to get discounts, but if the stuff is going to sit around sucking up precious cash, you might be better to buy in smaller quantities.
-Consider ways to minimize the amount of stock.
+Consider ways to minimise the amount of stock.

 - In view of the COVID19 situation, ‘just in time stock management’, may need a rethink, to ensure enough stock is available should there be future supply chain interruptions.